Digitization

 Further Reading on Digital Capture & Oral History

-3 – Catalog
+Step 3 – Catalog

 Cataloging is the process of describing the items in your collection using specific fields and standards.
 The descriptive information you create during the cataloging process is called metadata, and it includes such information as Title, Description, Subject, and Date.
 Your consultant at the Colorado State Library will guide you on the best practices for cataloging and creating metadata that conforms to the requirements of the Plains to Peaks Collective (PPC).